Srophos/Cloud-Native-Banking-API/README.md

 +  Complete Automation: The entire cloud environment is defined as Infrastructure as Code (IaC) using Bicep.
 A full CI/CD pipeline in GitHub Actions automatically builds, tests, and deploys all infrastructure and application code on every commit.

-🏛️ Architecture Diagram
-(This is the most important visual.
-Replace the placeholder link below with the path to your architecture diagram.)

 | Category                  | Technology / Service                               |
 | ------------------------- | -------------------------------------------------- |